-- 1. It will be possible to withdraw from an examination via the examination registration system up to 14 working days before the examination takes place.
-It is also possible to withdraw from participation in an examination after this deadline has passed, but no later than three working days before the examination in question, at the central examination desk. - 2.
+- 1. It will be possible to withdraw from an examination via the examination registration system up to 3 calendar days before the examination takes place. - 2.
 Any student who has withdrawn from an examination should re-register on a subsequent occasion, in accordance with the provisions of Article 4.